aleixvilaseca/apiweb-sonar-test/README.md

-# Sonarqube API_extract critical & blocker vulnerability
+# Sonarqube API Web to extract the metrics that I want.
+This is a first test scenario.

 ### Prerequisites